Singapore, global economy will be able adjust to Fed hikes - MAS

 He reiterated that Singapore's export-reliant economy was forecast to grow by 1-3 percent this year, with a "strong likelihood" that growth would exceed last year's 2 percent.

-But Menon warned that authorities would not ease property market cooling measures as the market has shown some signs of recovery in recent months.
+But Menon warned that authorities would not ease property market cooling measures, as the market showed some signs of recovery in recent months with strong growth in new home transactions and strong demand for the government's land auctions.

 "The property market has substantially stabilised over the last three years.
 It is, however, not time yet to ease the cooling measures," Menon said.